 The Society operated the museum without an endowment and for many years the museum was staffed entirely by volunteers.
 Expenses were met through admission fees and donations.
 Many small museums operated successfully with this arrangement.
 Now, sixty years later, cultural institutions like ours face a different environment.
 It is no longer possible to operate without professional staff and an endowment to support the operations of the institution.

 The Bowne House Historical Society is committed to reaching this goal.
-Please join us in meeting the Challenge Grant by contributing to our Endowment Fund.
+Please join us by contributing to our Endowment Fund.